 “The workshops focus on the art, not the homelessness”, explains Co-Executive Director Susie Gorgeous.
 “People taking part leave their homeless identity at the door.
 They come as performers, they don’t share any information about their circumstances.
 Everyone’s ideas are valued.”

-Streetwise Opera has been sponsored by StreetSmart for the past 12 years, and is its longest-running grant-giver.
+Streetwise Opera has been sponsored by StreetSmart for the past 12 years and we are their longest-running grant-giver.
 StreetSmart raises the funds for local charities through working with top restaurants such as Pitt Cue Co.
-During the campaign season, voluntary £1 donations are added to diners’ bills, and are then collected by StreetSmart and redistributed in whole to charities local to the restaurant.
+During the campaign season, voluntary £1 donations are added to diners’ bills which are then collected by StreetSmart and redistributed in whole to charities local to the restaurant.

 The scheme may be simple to implement, but the impact is huge.
 “Streetwise Opera gives us an opportunity to fire up parts of ourselves that had been hiding, and to find ourselves.
 Something comes out that was buried for so long”, said one participant.
 “It gives you self-worth – makes you feel like you’ve got a reason to be here.
 You get a sense of achievement that you’ve gone up there and done that.”